 “And one night, that woman was on my bed.
 Sitting on the foot of the bed.
 I woke up and she was just there, looking at me.
 The bed didn’t sag or anything-she had no weight.
 She was there, and then I blinked and she was gone.
 I could smell her perfume, and something bad.
 Coppery, like blood.”

 In 2017, Carly decides to investigate the unsolved disappearance of her Aunt Viv.
-She temporarily moves to Fell, NY and resides at her aunt’s old apartment from the 1980s.
-In effort to find some answers, she takes on the night shift at the Sun Down Motel.
+She temporarily moves to Fell, NY, and resides at her aunt’s old apartment from the 1980s.
+In an effort to find some answers, she takes on the night shift at the Sun Down Motel.
 Except for the difference in time, everything is exactly the same as when her aunt worked there.
-Seedy transactions, smoked stained linens and a noisy ice machine were to be expected.
-She had no idea that her nights filled with darkness would soon shine light on a string of unsolved murder mysteries.
+Seedy transactions smoked stained linens, and a noisy ice machine was to be expected.
+She had no idea that her nights filled with darkness would soon shine a light on a string of unsolved murder mysteries.
 Every night at the motel revealed more clues to her aunt’s disappearance and the murdered women of Fell, NY.
 The closer Carly gets to figuring out this puzzle, the more danger she is in.